nizammufid/getgrass/auto_restart/README.md

-- Before Run!
+- Before Run autorestart.py !
 Make Sure Already Input _user_id
 - For autoproxy.py On Line 74
 - For autoproxyremove.py On Line 99